Great Oxidation Event

 Stage 3 (1.85–0.85 Ga): O_{2} starts to gas out of the oceans, but is absorbed by land surfaces.
 No significant change in oxygen level.

 Stages 4 and 5 (0.85 Ga – present): Other O_{2} reservoirs filled; gas accumulates in atmosphere.
 Stage 4 is known as the neoproterozoic oxygenation event.

 The Great Oxidation Event (GOE) or Great Oxygenation Event, also called the Oxygen Catastrophe, Oxygen Revolution, Oxygen Crisis, or Oxygen Holocaust, was a time interval during the Earth's Paleoproterozoic era when the Earth's atmosphere and shallow seas first experienced a rise in the concentration of free oxygen.
-This began approximately 2.460–2.426 billion years ago (Ga) during the Siderian period and ended approximately 2.060 Ga ago during the Rhyacian.
-Geological, isotopic and chemical evidence suggests that biologically produced molecular oxygen (dioxygen or O_{2}) started to accumulate in the Archean prebiotic atmosphere due to microbial photosynthesis, and eventually changed it from a weakly reducing atmosphere practically devoid of oxygen into an oxidizing one containing abundant free oxygen, with oxygen levels being as high as 10% of modern atmospheric level by the end of the GOE.
+This began approximately 2.46–2.426 billion years ago (Ga) during the Siderian period and ended around 2.06 billion years ago during the Rhyacian.
+Geological, isotopic, and chemical evidence suggests that biologically produced molecular oxygen (dioxygen or O_{2}) started to accumulate in the Archean prebiotic atmosphere by microbial photosynthesis.
+It changed the atmosphere from a weakly reducing state practically devoid of oxygen into an oxidizing one containing abundant free oxygen, with oxygen levels being as high as 10% of the modern atmospheric level by the end of the GOE.